bedrocklinux/bedrocklinux-userland/DESIGN.md

   process of maintaining an "init" alias to the current init-providing stratum.
   This stratum is used internally to ensure the appropriate stratum provides the init-related commands such as reboot.
+- /bedrock/run/localtime is a symlink to the appropriate timezone file in /bedrock/cross/zoneinfo/.
+- /bedrock/run/cfg-* are configuration files created at runtime and symlinked into place for various programs to read them.
+- /bedrock/run/inject-* are contents created at runtime and injected into other configuration files.
 - /bedrock/share/ contains various architecture-independent data.
 In addition to the directories listed below, it contains files used to support integration with various pieces of software.
 For example, it contains tab